 Day 8: July 20th, Copper Mountain village to campsite south of Camp Hale, 20.1 miles, Segment 8.

 Sofie’s friend picked us (Yoyo, PBR, Sofie and me) up at the hostel for a very early start.
 One of her car windows was blown out so the 30 minute ride was freezing!
 We arrived at the trailhead very anxious to start hiking, just to warm up.
+Still, we very much appreciated the ride!

-Our wish was granted, as it was a steady climb up a valley to Searle Pass.
+Our wish to warm was granted, as it was a steady climb up a valley to Searle Pass.
 We walked right through the ski resort and I fantasized about the hot coffee that must exist down in the village.
 A man-made snow course was still present.
 This is one of 2 ski resorts that the CT goes through…the other being Monarch Ski Resort where I learned to ski in middle school.

 Sofie and Yoyo got ahead of me and I hiked fast to catch up with them.
 I arrived at the top of the pass alone, wondering where they went.
-They had actually take a wrong turn in the ski area and had unknowingly ended up behind me.
+They had actually taken a wrong turn in the ski area and had unknowingly ended up behind me.
 As I waited at the pass, Bam appeared.
 We hadn’t seen him in a few days so it was good to reunite.
 He relayed that he had passed everyone else, so I finally knew where Yoyo and Sofie were.
 It’s sometimes hard keeping track of your tramily.

 Yoyo appeared shortly after Bam and I decided to continue on with them.
 The weather was perfect for traveling through this 3 mile alpine section but the clouds were already starting to form.
 Growing up in Colorado, I learned the lesson of getting an early start and taking advantage of good weather in the morning when traversing alpine sections.
-Otherwise, the lighting might get you.
-If not that, the rain and hail surely will.
+Otherwise, the lightning might get you.
+If not that, the rain and hail will.

 Along this stunningly beautiful section, the remaining snow pack was melting into sparkling fresh streams and the wildflowers were exploding.
 We went over a ridge above 12,000′, our highest point yet.
 By the time we reached Kokomo Pass, a few dark clouds were already on the horizon.
 It’s amazing how quickly it can go from serene to hostile in such high, exposed areas.

 Luckily there was still time to linger at the pass, where we met T-Rex And Caveman, a couple from Durango who try to hike the CT every summer.
-Then as we headed down, we entered an area that was even more rife with wildflowers…just stunning.
+As we headed down, we entered an area that was even more rife with wildflowers…just stunning.
 I found that paintbrush comes in just about every color and each flower is intricate and unique, like a snowflake.
 Unfortunately, pictures never do justice to how truly spectacular the fields of wildflowers are…you just have to be there.

 Down we went, passing into the area known as Camp Hale.
 It’s an abandoned training ground for the WWII Army 10th Mountain Division.
 Soldiers were trained in mountain climbing, Alpine and Nordic skiing, cold-weather survival as well as various weapons and ordnance.
 When it was in full operation, approximately 15,000 soldiers were housed here.
 From 1959 to 1965, Tibetan guerrillas were secretly trained by the CIA.
 The site was chosen because of the similarities of the terrain with the Himalayan Plateau.
-All that remains today are bunker housing facilities…and possibly some unexploded ordinance.
+All that remains today are bunker housing facilities…and possibly some un-exploded ordinance.
 For this reason, there were signs all over warning to STAY ON THE TRAIL and NO CAMPING for a 3 mile stretch.

 By this point, it was already a very long day and we needed to get to a better campsite.
 Bam decided to try his luck cowboy camping in one of the bunkers but they gave me the creeps!
 Yoyo and I moved on another few miles to a campsite in the woods.
 Our guidebooks said there was water nearby but upon arriving, there wasn’t.
 Fortunately, there had been some sort of race recently and containers of water were still stationed on a nearby road.
 We pilfered some water for the night and Sofie and PBR arrived 1 hr later, looking none too please about having hiked so far.
 I hadn’t planned such a long day but the campsites we passed before Camp Hale weren’t great, then there was no more camping for 3 miles.
 I wondered if Sofie was starting to regret the decision to hike with us!